KarelPeeters/HwLang/README.md

       assigned to each other), in some ways it's too weak in that integer ranges are not checked and even types are not fully checked at compile-time, only at run- or synthesis time.

+* Powerful generics
+    * Can be values, types, functions, modules.
+    * Can affect the presence or absence of ports.
+    * Modules, structs, enums and interfaces can all be generic.
+    * _SV_/_VHDL_: both are very slowly marking progress here, but their generics are comparatively very limited.

+* Support for interfaces
+    * Leads to code generation or lots of duplicate code
+    * Makes instantiating and connection modules (one of the most basic and common things to do in RTL) much more convenient.
+    * _SV_/_VHDL_: the latest versions have a limited form of interfaces, but vendor support is lacking.
+THis means that developers have to resort to writing lots of duplicate code, using editor templates or ad-hoc code generation tools.
+This makes instantiating and connecting modules with large interfaces cumbersome.

 * Clock and reset domains are tracked by the compiler
     * Every port and signal is marked with its domain, and the compiler checks every assignment and connection to ensure that the